 1) My mother, Maurine Riskedahl, was a good cook and an interesting conversationalist.
-(I am grateful that I now have her good dishes—Haviland—that she bought with money from her first year teaching in Adel, Iowa, in 1946.)
-Every year Mother put on a “Christmas Tea” at our house for all the faculty and staff at our high school; she served seven different kinds of homemade Norwegian holiday delicacies along with a variety of other goodies.
+(I am grateful that I now have her good dishes—Haviland—that she bought with money from her first year teaching in Adel, Iowa, in 1942-3.)
+One of her wonderful hospitality traditions: Every year Mother put on a “Christmas Tea” at our house for my father’s co-workers and also for all the faculty and staff at our high school; she served seven different kinds of homemade Norwegian holiday delicacies along with a variety of other goodies.
 It was a lot of work but it was also a joy for her.

 2) My aunt, Genevieve Wilson, made everything so pretty at her table and in her home.
 Even as a young widow with a daughter, living very frugally, she still supported a missions child overseas.
 Later in her life she opened her home to visiting missionaries from around the world and cheerfully, generously, supported them.
 She was another excellent cook; you never arrived at her house without soon having a spread before you of homemade muffins, cookies, bars, breads!